typeddjango/django-stubs/README.md

 in your `mypy.ini` file.

-Also, it uses value of `DJANGO_SETTINGS_MODULE` from the environment, so set it before execution, otherwise some features will not work.
+### `django.conf.settings` support

+`settings.SETTING_NAME` will only work if `DJANGO_SETTINGS_MODULE` will be present in the environment, when mypy is executed.

+If some setting is not recognized to the plugin, but it's clearly there, try adding type annotation to it.

 ## To get help